bebenlebricolo/events-manager/trunk/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.6.6.1 =
+* fixed search forms disappearing in latest update when Styling Options for search forms are turned off

 = 5.6.6 =
 * improvements to ical formatting, including static/unique UIDs, more accurate locations with geo coordinates, categories and featured image
 * replaced code using stripslashes() with wp_unslash() (kudos @webaware)